Oblivious resampling oracles and parallel algorithms for the Lopsided Lovasz Local Lemma: The Lov a sz Local Lemma and its algorithms

-In Section~\ref{alg-sec}, we describe a generic parallel LLLL algorithm, which we summarize as follows: \begin{theorem}[Informal] Suppose that $e p d (1+\epsilon) \leq 1$ holds for any LLLL probability space with an appropriate parallelizable resampling oracle.
-Then there is a parallel algorithm in time $O( \epsilon^{-1} \log^4 n )$ to find a state avoiding $\mathcal B$. \end{theorem}
+We summarize our generic parallel LLLL algorithm as follows: \begin{theorem}[Informal] Suppose that $e p d (1+\epsilon) \leq 1$ holds for any LLLL probability space with an appropriate parallelizable resampling oracle.
+Then there is a parallel algorithm in time $O( \frac{\log^4 n}{\epsilon} )$ to find a state avoiding $\mathcal B$. \end{theorem}

-In Sections~\ref{app-sec1} and \ref{app-sec2} we give a number of applications of these results.
-We summarize some of the more notable ones here. \begin{proposition} Suppose we have a $k$-SAT instance on $n$ variables and $m$ clauses, in which each variable appears in at most $L \leq \frac{2^{k+1} (1 - 1/k)^k}{(k-1)(1 + \epsilon)} - \frac{2}{k}$ clauses.
-Then there is a parallel algorithm to find a satisfying assignment in $O(\epsilon^{-1} \log^4(mn))$ time and $\poly(m,n)$ processors whp. \end{proposition}